howerj/cdb/readme.md

 and if there are values in this hash the search then proceeds to the second hash table at the end of the file.

-The hash tables at the end of the file contains an array of two word records, containing the full hash and a file position of the key-value pair.
+The hash tables at the end of the file, after the initial hash table and key-value pairs, contains an array of two word records, with the full hash and a file position of the key-value pair.
 To search for a key in this table the hash of the key is taken and the lowest eight bits are discarded by shifting right eight places, the hash is then taken modulo the number of elements in the hash table, the resulting value is used as an initial index into the hash table.
 Searching continues until the key is found, or an empty record is found, or the number of records in the table have been searched through with no match.
 A key is compared by looking at the hash table records, if the hash of the key matches the stored hash in the hash table records then a possible match is found, the file position is then used to look up the key-value pair and the key is compared.

-The number of buckets in the hash table is chosen as twice the number of populated entries in the hash table.
+The number of buckets in the hash table is chosen as twice the number of populated entries in the hash table, so the hash table does not become too full degrading performance.

 A key-value pair is stored as two words containing the key length and the value length in that order, then the key, and finally the value.

-The hashing algorithm used is similar to [djb2][] (except for the 64-bit version, which uses a 64-bit variant of SDBM hash), but with a minor modification that an exclusive-or replaces an addition.
+The hashing algorithm used is similar to [djb2][] (except for the 64-bit version of this library, which uses a 64-bit variant of SDBM hash, others use djb2 extended to 64-bits), but with a minor modification that an exclusive-or replaces an addition.

 The algorithm calculates hashes of the size of a word, the initial hash value is the special number '5381'.
 The hash is calculated as the current hash value multiplied by 33, to which the new byte to be hashes and the result of multiplication under go an exclusive-or operation.
 This repeats until all bytes to be hashed are processed.
 All arithmetic operations are unsigned and performed modulo 2 raised to the power of 32.

 The pseudo code for this is: